Azure AD Connect – the wizard installation is easy, so why do I need training?

 Answer: MIM is excellent at synchronizing authoritative sources of data (e.g. HR or student registration systems) with primarily on-premises target systems such as line of business applications, ERM systems, LDAP directories, email systems and, of course, Active Directory.

-Azure AD Connect is targeted at a very specific job: to synchronize multi-forest AD environments with an Azure AD tenant.
+Azure AD Connect does a very specific job: to synchronize multi-forest AD environments with an Azure AD tenant.
 Therefore, although there may be some overlap with MIM in principle, in practice they are each optimized for the job that they do, and they are designed to work together harmoniously.

 Question: Can’t we use MIM to synchronize users and groups with Azure AD?

-Answer: Synchronizing users and groups with Azure AD is not supported by Microsoft, and is not recommended.
+Answer: Using MIM to synchronize users and groups with Azure AD is not supported by Microsoft, and is not recommended.
 Azure AD Connect is continually developed to keep up to date with changes to AD and Azure AD, so you know that it’s always going to be up to date, and always going to be supported by Microsoft.
 Why re-invent the wheel?

 Question: Surely all I need is to take all the users and groups I have on premises and replicate them in the cloud.
 What else is there to do?

 Answer: This misses a golden opportunity.
-In a mature, and inevitably complex, multi-forest environment, persons will be represented more than once and as different object types (for example enabled and/or disabled users, contacts, and Foreign Security Principals).
-Azure AD Connect is designed to consolidate these different representations of a person to create a single user in the cloud with all of their group memberships intact.
+In a mature, and inevitably complex, multi-forest environment, individuals will be represented more than once and as different object types (for example enabled and/or disabled users, contacts, and foreign security principals).
+Azure AD Connect is designed to consolidate these different representations to create a single user in the cloud with all of their group memberships intact.

 It is also possible to consolidate different representations of the same group across forests (assuming that they can be accurately identified), but only if you understand the wizard-based configuration options plus the necessary post-wizard tweaks.

 If you want a comprehensive deep-dive into this powerful technology, you need our Azure AD Connect Masterclass, or our new Azure AD Connect video training series.